CodeAsm/3mulator/ResearchNotes.md

 But sadly not all target arch, ISA are supported

+### Z80 based on a python project and copilot

+For z80 ive had multiple attempts, for now, i started to dissasble romcode and make it write sourcecode that should compile.
+I hope this helps make a "accurate" emulator later.

 ## Terminal

 First ofcourse we need a somewhat true to real hardware. but then we want fancy looks: